From Surviving to Thriving: How Operating Cash Flow Can Revolutionize Your Business

 The main difference between OCF and net income or cash flow of investments and financing activities is as follows.

-- Operating Cash Flow Vs Net Income: OCF only includes cash flow that is generated from the company’s core business operations.
-It is the business’s regular revenue-generating activities excluding non-cash spending such as depreciation, amortization, and so on.
-Net income is a metric that includes operating and non-operating expenses in the calculation where non-operating expenses like sales tax, interest, and depreciation are included in net income calculation.
+• Operating Cash Flow Vs Net Income: OCF only includes cash flow that is generated from the company’s core business operations.
+It's the business’s regular revenue-generating activities, excluding non-cash spending such as depreciation, amortization, and so on.
+Net income is a metric that includes operating and non-operating expenses in the calculation, where non-operating expenses like sales tax, interest, and depreciation are included in the net income calculation.

-- Operating Cash Flow Vs Cash Flow from Investing/Financing Activities: Operating cash flow is directly related to a company’s cash generation or consumption from its business operations such as sales, payments to vendors, and other operating expenses.
+• Operating Cash Flow Vs Cash Flow from Investing/Financing Activities: OCF is directly related to a company’s cash generation or consumption from its business operations, such as sales, payments to vendors, and other operating expenses.
 Cash flow from investing or financing activities includes long-term asset acquisition and sales.
 It indicates a company’s long-term planning and investment that incur cash flows that are not directly related to the business operations.

 The Significance of Operating Cash Flow